 Nazare is one of the finest beach resorts in Portugal, and is an outstanding destination for a holiday.
 The town is situated on a wide bay of golden sands and stands in the shadow of the towering Sítio headland.
-Historically, this headland provided shelter for the fishing fleet and the boats were moored high up on the sands, safe from the ferocity of the ocean.

-In the summer months, Nazare is a bustling and vibrant holiday destination, which attracts a diversity of nationalities and range of ages.
 The winter draws a wholly different type of tourist, daredevil surfers, who come to surf the colossal waves that break off the Praia do Norte beach.

 One of Nazare’s main attractions is that it is a multi-cultured and multi-aged destination, which is suitable for all.
 In the lively seafood restaurants, sun-burnt tourists and Portuguese families can be found eating together, while later the bars are filled with a mix of European languages.

 The summer season tends to attract a younger crowd and families, and the low season is popular with more mature tourists and visitors touring Portugal.
 I would happily recommend Nazaré to my younger party-loving sister or my more mature parents; all will love Nazaré.